 by Steve Earle & The V-Roys, 1996.

-available on Songs of Jimmie Rodgers: A Tribute
+Songs of Jimmie Rodgers: A Tribute

 Also featured in the film is 'Cowboy' Jack Clement.
 He wrote a lot of songs for Sun artists, and produced and engineered a lot of records recorded there.